 your fabric for drying time and wash-fastness before you undertake a large project as this ink was not originally designed for use on fabric and results

 We’re using the Red from the multi-pack kit but they can also be bought individually in larger sizes.
-We are using it with the same soft rubber roller as before.
+We are using it with the same soft rubber roller

 The inks rolls out well.
 It’s a little less tacky than the Caligo because it is water based.